Aerial Insurance Assessments

 This has now changed with the introduction of aerial insurance assessment services such as the one offered by D2Drones.

-We can provide accurate measurements with aerial mapping methods to allow insurers to calculate an exact total of the claim.
+We can provide accurate measurements with aerial mapping methods to allow insurers to better calculate the damage.

 Aerial insurance assessments using UAV technology is the most effective way of capturing important data and calculating what a claim is valued at.